FlxVctr/Fundamentals-of-Online-Social-Network-Analysis/Lab_3_Networks_Over_Time/Instructions.md

 ## Prepare for Animation

 Switch to the Data Laboratory and inspect the edges.
 Copy the time column to the timestamp column and enable the timeline.
-Play around with the timeline and see what happens.

 ## Create a Layout with Force Atlas 2

 Switch back to Overview.

+Play around with the timeline and see what happens.
+Then deactivate the timeline.

+Create a layout with Force Atlas 2.
 Try tuning the different layout parameters.
 The most important will be scaling, and see what happens.
 If you click on the name of a parameter, Gephi will provide an explanation of what it does.

 Don't forget to prevent overlap at the end.

-You can also try the other layouts.

 ## Create a Ranking